 Privacy Center’s core users for the initial scope were low-technical literacy users of the Facebook, Instagram, and Messenger apps.
 Technical literacy is defined as an individual’s ability to independently and effectively use technology tools to access, manage, integrate, evaluate, create and communicate information.
 Technological literacy prepares individuals to make well-informed choices in their role as consumers.

-In the new designs, we structured the page with 3 key points:
+In the design, we structured the page with 3 key points:

 Our research partners developed a set of heuristic evaluation criteria, a usability method that identifies real interface problems so they can be addressed through iterative design.
 These criteria were distilled from actual user research into a list of scenarios reflecting genuine pain points.